adidas/lakehouse-engine/lakehouse_engine_usage/data_loader/custom_transformer/custom_transformer.md

 If you notice the ACON below, everything is the same as you would do in a Data Product, but the `transform_specs` section of the ACON has a difference, which is a function called `"custom_transformation"` where we supply as argument the function defined above with the pyspark code.

-.. warning:: Attention!!!
+!!! warning "Attention!!!"
     Do not pass the function as calculate_kpi(), but as calculate_kpi, otherwise you are telling python to invoke the function right away, as opposed to pass it as argument to be invoked later by the lakehouse engine.

 ```python
 from lakehouse_engine.engine import load_data